Black Box (2020 film)

 2020 film directed by Emmanuel Osei-Kuffour Jr.

-Black Box is a 2020 American science fiction horror film directed by Emmanuel Osei-Kuffour Jr. and written by him and Stephen Herman.
+Black Box is a 2020 American science fiction horror film directed by Emmanuel Osei-Kuffour Jr. (in his directorial debut) and written by Osei-Kuffour Jr. and Stephen Herman.
 The film stars Mamoudou Athie, Phylicia Rashad, Amanda Christine, Tosin Morohunfola and Charmaine Bingwa.
 Jason Blum executive produced under his Blumhouse Television banner.

 Black Box was released on October 6 by Amazon Studios on its OTT platform Amazon Prime Video as the second installment in the anthological theme-based film series Welcome to the Blumhouse.

 Plot

 Nolan Wright survives a car crash physically intact but suffering from amnesia.
-Having lost his wife in the accident, he is now a single father to his 10-year-old daughter, Ava.
+Having lost his wife in the accident, he is now a single father to his ten-year-old daughter, Ava.
 Nolan has a hard time remembering his past and doing basic tasks, including cooking and picking up his daughter from school.
 Ava is very mature and highly precocious, and aids him in many of these tasks, even making excuses for him when he falls short in social settings.
 After receiving three warnings from Ava's teacher regarding his forgetful behavior (which she sees as neglect), and failing to get a photography contract at work, Nolan reconsiders his options.

 After talking with his friend, Dr. Gary Yeboah, Nolan ultimately decides to opt for an experimental procedure that might help him get his memory back by enlisting the help of Dr. Brooks, a neurologist at the hospital he was first brought to after the accident.
 After using hypnosis, Dr. Brooks explores Nolan's mind and deems him a suitable subject for her "black box" treatment, saying that together they can try to regain his memory.

 Unfortunately, this is not an easy process; Nolan sees figures, but not faces, and is frequently confronted by some sort of monster that causes him to panic and leave the memories.
 However, outside Dr. Brooks' office, he begins to catch glimpses of other memories, which help him work towards a more normal and healthy relationship with Ava.

 None of this lasts long, though; as Dr. Brooks pushes Nolan further and further, he begins to suspect that there is a dark truth in his past, and although Dr. Yeboah assures him this is not the case, Nolan is frantic with worry.
 Eventually, in a session with Dr. Brooks, Nolan defeats the monster in his memories and looks into a mirror, only to realize he is not Nolan at all.
 When he comes to, he is aware of his true identity: Thomas Brooks, Dr. Brooks' own son.